 Often poorly maintained aquariums will see high amounts of acids, poor Redox reduction, high DOC (dissolved organic compounds), and low GH and KH (low GH or positive mineral ions).
 I have also noted in my service calls that the aquarist (usually with South American fish such as Discus or Oscars) was told to keep a low GH; unfortunately this is a misunderstanding of GH, Redox, and the need for calcium (even in at least small amounts in South American biotope aquariums)!

 I would recommend reading this article for further information about the importance of proper Calcium levels in ALL aquariums (even Discus!):

 “The Importance of Calcium, GH, KH and Electrolytes in Aquariums”

-The Redox Balance also plays a more crucial role in prevention and treatment of HITH, as an aquarium that has a poor Redox Balance will likely never allow for recovery from HITH.
+The Redox Balance (in particular lowering oxidative stress) also plays a more crucial role in prevention and treatment of HITH, as an aquarium that has a poor Redox Balance will likely never allow for recovery from HITH.
 Redox is directly influenced by a constant supply of mineral cations (found in part in GH), water changes, and mulm buildup.